passivebit/KeyboardHandler/README.md

 # KeyboardHandler
 This is a class to handle the hiding of UITextFields when keyboard appears.
 This saves a lot of boiler plate code and time while creating forms in iOS apps.
+It can be used with UIViews and UITableViews.